 Students will demonstrate an understanding and working knowledge of the four strands connected to the Fine Arts TEKS.
 These strands include: foundations (literacy, inquiry and understanding, observation and perception) creative expression, historical and cultural relevance, and critical evaluation and response.

 ATTENDANCE REQUIREMENTS:

-Students will receive one point for each hour of class attended.
-Each class day is worth one point.
-An unexcused tardy will result in a half point loss.
-The total number of points possible for attendance equals 30.
-Students must accumulate a minimum of 26 points in order to meet the attendance requirement for this course.
-All attendance will be maintained on blackboard.
+Class attendance is mandatory.
+Every week, you need to take care of the Discussion Board assignments and read the assigned materials from the textbook and under Course Content.
+I will be tracking your online engagement for grading purposes.

 Plagiarism and Academic Dishonesty:

-ACADEMIC HONESTY:
+Academic Honesty:

 Wayland students are expected to conduct themselves according to the highest standards of academic honesty.
 Academic misconduct for which a student is subject to penalty includes all forms of cheating, such as possession of examinations or examination materials, forgery, or plagiarism.
 Disciplinary action for academic misconduct is the responsibility of the faculty member assigned to the course.
 The faculty member is charged with assessing the gravity of any case of academic dishonesty and with giving sanctions to any student involved.
 The faculty member involved will file a record of the offense and the punishment imposed with the dean of the division, campus dean, and the provost/academic vice president.
 Any student who has been penalized for academic dishonesty has the right to appeal the judgment or the penalty assessed.